The Oblongs

-The Oblongs is an American adult animated sitcom created by Angus Oblong and Jace Richdale.
+The Oblongs (stylized as the Oblongs...) is a 2001 American adult animated sitcom created by Angus Oblong and Jace Richdale.
 It was Mohawk Productions' first venture into animation.
 The series premiered on April 1, 2001, on The WB, and was cancelled due to low ratings on May 20, leaving the last five episodes unaired.
 The remaining episodes were later aired on Cartoon Network's late-night programming block Adult Swim in August 2002, with the series premiering on the network in production order.
 The series is loosely based on a series of characters introduced in a picture book entitled Creepy Susie and 13 Other Tragic Tales for Troubled Children.

 Warner Bros. won the bidding for the rights to turn Angus Oblong's characters into a series; Fox and ABC also made unsuccessful bids.
 The show was produced by Film Roman, Oblong Productions, Jobsite Productions and Mohawk Productions in association with Warner Bros.
-Television, and the theme song for the series was composed and performed by They Might Be Giants.
+Television and animation done by the South Korean studio responsible for The Simpsons, AKOM, the theme song for the series was composed and performed by They Might Be Giants.
 This was the only animated series to date to have been produced by Bruce Helford under Mohawk.

 A total of 13 episodes were produced.
 All thirteen episodes of The Oblongs were released on DVD on October 4, 2005.

 Setting and premise

-The series focuses on the antics of a mutant family who lives in a poor valley community.
+The series focuses on the antics of a mutant family who lives in the poor valley community part of Hill Valley.
 As a result of pollution and radiation exposure, they are all either disabled, deformed, or mutated.
 The pollution is the direct result of the lavish lifestyle of the rich community known as "The Hills", whose residents exploit and harm the valley residents with absolutely no regard for their safety or well-being.

 Many reviewers and fans see the series as a commentary on social stratification.